ProRedMax/Kiosk-Mode-with-pre-defined-website-Powershell/README.md

 ## Note

-As for now, this only workd for Windows 10.
-I will update the script in the future to support Windows 11
+As for now, this only works 100% for Windows 10 (Versions below 21H2).
+Versions above 21H2 only have a "fake" kiosk environment -> It looks like a kiosk but with a few windows shortcuts you have access to the "regular" MSEdge.

 ## Usage